Metropolitan Borough of Lambeth: Political history

+Vestry

 Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St Mary Lambeth was divided into eight wards (electing vestrymen): No. 1 or North Marsh (18), No. 2 or South Marsh (12), No. 3 or Bishop's (12), No. 4 or Prince's (15), No. 5 or Vauxhall (24), No. 6 or Stockwell (15), No. 7 or Brixton (15) and No. 8 or Norwood (9).

 Borough council

 The borough council was established in 1900.
 The metropolitan borough was divided into nine wards for elections: Bishop's, Brixton, Herne Hill, Marsh, Norwood, Prince's, Stockwell, Tulse Hill and Vauxhall.

 The borough council was controlled by the Municipal Reform Party (allied to the Conservatives) until 1937, when the Labour Party gained power.
 Labour retained control until abolition in 1965.

 Parliament constituency

 For elections to parliament, a borough constituency for Lambeth was established under the Reform Act 1832.
 Parliamentary boundaries were redrawn in 1885 with the parish divided into four constituencies: